We’ve all seen those listings that promise that a property will be sold on auction day or before, haven’t we?

 More competition means a higher price after all.

 So, if an auction is the best strategy to create competition amongst buyers, why would a vendor sell the property beforehand?

 Here’s the thing: as well as creating competition, an auction also sets a deadline for the property to be sold.

 On auction day, the vendor can sell the property to the highest bidder if they so choose.

 With this in mind, auctions are often used by sellers who want to offload their property quickly, without giving the impression that they need a speedy sale.

 Likewise, if a quick sale is one of their main motivations, vendors might be open to pre-auction offers as well.

 Especially in the current property market where conditions are less buoyant and vendors are a little less confident about selling “on the day.”

 The secret is to work out whether they’re truly open to selling before auction day – or perhaps they’re merely fishing for market feedback on price.

-Of course, that’s when an expert can help by asking the right questions of the agent.
+Of course, that’s when an experienced buyer’s agent who understands how agents think can help by asking the right questions of the agent.